HasanAshab/aws-backup-ec2-terraform/README.md

 terraform destroy
 ```

-**⚠️ Warning**: This will delete all snapshots created by this system.
+**⚠️ Warning**: This will delete the backup vault and all recovery points stored within it.

 ## 🚀 Future Improvements
-- Setup lifecycle policy in Log S3 Bucket for cost savings
+- Add SNS notifications for backup job failures
-- Send SNS notifications for failed snapshots
+- Implement cross-region backup replication
-- Support multi-region backups
+- Add support for multiple backup plans (hourly, weekly, monthly)
-- Support multiple backup schedules
+- Integrate with AWS Organizations for centralized backup management

 ## 🤝 Contributing